bunsenbrowser/bunsen/README.md

 Before generating a release APK, copy build-template.json to build.json and fill out the necessary information.
 Useful information in the Cordova docs on [signing an App](https://cordova.apache.org/docs/en/latest/guide/platforms/android/#signing-an-app).
 If you need to setup your key and keystore, the Android Studio docs have the steps in [sign an APK](https://developer.android.com/studio/publish/app-signing.html#sign-apk)

+I usually run `cordova build` and then `./refresh.sh` before generating an APK.

 - To release a debug apk, run `debug_generate_apk.sh`
 - To release a release apk, run `release_generate_apk.sh`

 ## Architecture